largecats/largecats.github.io/_posts/2019-06-20-OCR-with-comics.md

 ## Preparation

-I read [this article](https://www.pyimagesearch.com/2017/07/10/using-tesseract-ocr-python/) about the OCR engine tessearct and [this one](https://docs.opencv.org/3.3.0/d7/d4d/tutorial_py_thresholding.html) about OpenCV.
+I read [this article](https://www.pyimagesearch.com/2017/07/10/using-tesseract-ocr-python/) about the OCR engine Tesseract and [this one](https://docs.opencv.org/3.3.0/d7/d4d/tutorial_py_thresholding.html) about OpenCV.